FoalTS/foal/docs/docs/comparison-with-other-frameworks/express-fastify.md

 Fastify and Foal are both actively maintained with regular releases of new versions in recent years.

-### Dependency Policy

-### Seniority and Commit Activity

-### Documentation

 ### Community

-Without a doubt, Express and Fastify have much larger communities than Foal.
+Express and Fastify have much larger communities than Foal.

 Foal's community is smaller but it's growing.
 If you're looking for help, feel free to join us on our [Discord server](https://discord.gg/QUrJv98).